Home » All Recipes » Drinks » Cool And Refreshing Paloma Mocktail

 Notes

-Serve: Enjoy with light summer dishes like shrimp or tilapia tacos, summer salads, or corn and black bean salad, and with winter treats like hot chocolate cookies, poached pears, or red velvet cake.
+Serve: Enjoy with light summer dishes like shrimp or tilapia tacos and with winter treats like Christmas cookies, and fudge.

-Store: Make the rosemary syrup up to a week ahead and store it in an airtight jar in the fridge, but enjoy the finished mocktail fresh since the sparkling water loses its fizz after a few hours.
-If prepping ahead, keep the juice-syrup mixture separate and add the sparkling water right before serving.
+Store: Make the rosemary syrup up to a week ahead and store it in an airtight jar in the fridge, but enjoy the finished mocktail fresh.
+Always mix the juices and sparkling water directly before serving.

 Nutrition